Directions: How to get here

 Ferry Terminal lobby, Staten Island At the Ferry Terminal on the Staten Island side, get off on the upper deck, and follow the crowd.

-Ferry Terminal, taxi line Join the taxi line at the blue taxi dispatcher’s booth.
+Ferry Terminal, Staten Island, taxi line Join the taxi line at the blue taxi dispatcher’s booth.

 Tell the dispatcher your destination - ‘141 St Marks Place’.